mongodb-developer/getting-started-bun-mongodb/README.md

 3. **Configure MongoDB:**

-   Create a `.env` file in the root directory with your MongoDB URI:
+   Create a `.env` file in the root directory with your MongoDB URI and Port:

    ```env
    MONGODB_URI=the_mongodb_uri